Exact Markov Chain-based Runtime Analysis of a Discrete Particle Swarm Optimization Algorithm on Sorting and OneMax: Markov Model of

 \begin{definition} By $\model\left((p_i)_{1 \leq i \leq n}\right)$ we denote an instance of the Markov model with states $S_0,S_1,\ldots,S_n$ and data $p_i\in\R_{\geq 0}$, $1 \leq i \leq n$.
 Suppose we are in state $S_i$.
 Then we move to state $S_{i-1}$ with probability

-and otherwise we move to state $S_{i+1}$. \end{definition} Please note that the data need not be in $[0,1]$ but for the ease of presentation we will refer to them as probabilities.
-Furthermore supposed we are in state $S_{n}$ even if $p_n\neq 1$ the probability of moving to $S_{n-1}$ is $1$.
-This notation allows us to succinctly specify the currently used Markov-model, e.\,g., the model which is used to obtain upper bounds is described by $\model\left( (\min_{x\in X_i}p_x)_{1\leq i\leq n} \right)$.
+and otherwise we move to state $S_{i+1}$. \end{definition} Please note that the data does not need to be in $[0,1]$ but for the ease of presentation we will refer to them as probabilities.
+Furthermore, supposed we are in state $S_{n}$ even if $p_n\neq 1$ the probability of moving to $S_{n-1}$ is $1$.
+This notation allows us to succinctly specify the currently used Markov model, e.\,g., the model which is used to obtain upper bounds is described by $\model\left( (\min_{x\in X_i}p_x)_{1\leq i\leq n} \right)$.

 Our goal is to determine the expected number of steps needed to hit a solution which is better than the attractor after starting in $S_0$.
 Let $p_g$ be the probability to improve the attractor if we are currently in state $S_0$, hence at the attractor.
 Then the probability $p_g$ depends on $f$ and the choice of $g$.
 We have that $p_g$ is positive since $f$ is unimodal.
 In order to reach a better solution from $S_0$ we need in expectation $1/p_g$ tries.
 If we are unsuccessful in some try, then the \onepso moves to $S_1$.
 For upper bounds we can ignore the chance to improve the attractor through other states.
 Thus we need to determine the expected number of steps it takes until we can perform the next try, that is, the expected first hitting time for the state $S_0$, starting in $S_1$.
 The expected number $h_i$ of steps needed to move from $S_i$ to $S_0$ is given by the following recurrence: